 The city of Hangzhou was a major consideration in the location of the Hangzhou CIS programme.
 It is a cultural classroom unto itself as both one of China’s oldest cultural hubs, with myriad historic and literary sites, and also one of China's most progressive metropolises, with up-to-date amenities and a booming technology sector.

-The Hangzhou local community partners include:
+Hangzhou local community partners include:

-- Qimingxing Educational Center for autism children
+- Qimingxing Educational Centre for autistic children

-- Huiling Work Therapy Station for mentally disadvantageous people - Greentown Yuhua School community
+- Huiling Work Therapy Station for mentally disadvantaged people

 - Children's Hospital in Hangzhou

 - China Grassroots Football, NGO promoting football education for underprivileged youth

 - Jinlin Reading Centre, for children of migrant workers

 - The Nature Conservancy, NGO promoting clean water and sustainable development

 "Connections" is a core part of our Hangzhou CIS programme, aimed at helping our students connecting authentically with the world around them.